 This is the best way.
 I would use the "tu" form since if you are asking the question, you're probably being friendly towards the other person.
 D'où viens-tu?

 For anyone that is preparing or thinking about preparing for one of the standardized 'high stakes' tests (you know which ones) -- the SAT, GRE, GMAT, ISEE, SSAT, and so on -- there's something you really should know about test development.
 But first consider this.
 Wouldn't it be sensible for tests to discover what your strengths are and what you do well in?
 Of course!
-But who said... read more
+But... read more

 Whether you're in middle school, high school, or college, it is almost certain that you will have writing assignments wherein you're required to take a position on a topic, and argue your position by providing a thesis and supporting points.
 For example, a typical subject might be "The death penalty should be abolished," or "High schools should institute a pass/fail grading... read more